danbev/learning-crypto/notes/dsse.md

   ]
 }
 ```
-So the provides the certificae which can be used to validate this attestation.
+So this provides the certificate which can be used to validate this attestation.
 And recall from above the signature is over the [PAE](#PreAuthenicatedEncoding),
 so basically the payloadType and the payload.
 And we could also have multiple
 signatures which could be where you want multiple parties to sign.
 So we might